nens/threedi-docs/source/a_releasenotes.rst

 - Control the pump capacity
 - Control the weir crest level
 - Control for orifice crest level

 Combining some of the features in 3Di, allows a whole new range of applications.
 For example, one can build his/her own control: follow water levels up and downstream of weir and adjust the crest level based on these values.

 Enhanced input possibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional input options and simulation options were implemented.
+Additional input options and simulation options were implemented:

-- Upload own rainfall data, this can be a timeseries or a NetCDF  <include: link to NetCDF format>
+- Upload own rainfall data, this can be a timeseries or a NetCDF
-- Re-run the same schematisations immediately while changing initial waterlevel or laterals Here you can find some usage examples: https://nens.github.io/threedi-openapi-client/
+- Re-run the same schematisations immediately while changing initial waterlevel or laterals

+Here you can find some usage examples: https://nens.github.io/threedi-openapi-client/

 beta.3di.live